QuanlingDeng/QuanlingDeng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Quanling Deng was born in Hunan, China.
 He moved to the USA to study mathematics in August 2011 and graduated with a Ph.D. in mathematics at the University of Wyoming in May 2016.
 In October 2016, he joined Curtin University as a **research associate** at the Department of Applied Geology.
-He became an affilated member of Curtin Institute for Computation and Curtin TIGeR.
+He became an affiliated member of Curtin Institute for Computation and Curtin TIGeR.
 He was a **visiting scholar** at INRIA (Paris France, 5-6/2019), AGH University of Science and Technology (Krakow Poland, 6-7/2018, 5/2019), École des Ponts ParisTech (ENPC, Paris France, 5-6/2017), and others.
 He joined the Department of Mathematics at the University of Wisconsin-Madison as a **Van Vleck visiting assistant professor**  on March 12, 2020 (right before the university lockdown due to the COVID-19 pandemic).

 # What am I doing recently?